develop secure attachment relationships with their babies and children

 how the programme supports practitioners, parents and carers with children’s learning

 Our evidence-based Learning Together Programme values and extends what parents/carers already do.
 Using the ORIM framework (Opportunities, Recognition, Interaction, Modelling), it helps strengthen adult-child relationships, building children’s self-esteem and emotional self-regulation.
-The Programme offers information and activities that practitioners can share with parents/carers and their children, based on five main strands of children’s development - see examples of topics that practitioners can share.
+The Programme offers information and activities in 74 topics that practitioners can share with parents/carers and their children, based on the five strands of children’s development listed above - have a look at some examples of topics.

 Credit-rated units for parents and carers are embedded within the programme, to recognise the learning that takes place within the sessions.
 This is based on what parents/carers already do to support their child’s development, and how they have put into practice the knowledge gained whilst taking part in the Programme.
 This builds parental capacity and ‘learner identity’ which research shows makes further progression and employability much more likely.